Sienci-Labs/Resources/gsender/ytbs-gs-additional-features.md

 You will need the following:

 <ul>
-  <li aria-level="1">Ruler or measuring tape</li>
+  <li>Ruler or measuring tape</li>
-  <li aria-level="1">Tapered bit or V-bit</li>
+  <li>Tapered bit or V-bit</li>
-  <li aria-level="1">Tape</li>
+  <li>Tape</li>
 </ul>

 <ol>
-  <li aria-level="1">Jog the machine to the front left corner, with the bit raised slightly over the surface of your wasteboard</li>
+  <li>Jog the machine to the front left corner, with the bit raised slightly over the surface of your wasteboard</li>
-  <li aria-level="1">Mark the points with tape and move the machine as directed
+  <li>Mark the points with tape and move the machine as directed

 ![](/_images/_gsender/_features/gs_features_p28_Squaring2.png){.aligncenter .size-medium}</li>

-<li aria-level="1">Measure the distance between the marked points and record the values
+<li>Measure the distance between the marked points and record the values

 ![](/_images/_gsender/_features/gs_features_p29_Squaring3.png){.aligncenter .size-medium}</li>

-<li aria-level="1">Adjust your rail positions with the values determined by the XY Squaring procedure
+<li>Adjust your rail positions with the values determined by the XY Squaring procedure

 ![](/_images/_gsender/_features/gs_features_p30_CalResults.png){.aligncenter .size-medium}</li>
 </ol>